-Pension Plan
+Defined Benefit Pension Plan

-The Company provides pension benefits for eligible employees through participation in certain defined benefit pension plans of Barclays Services Corporation ("BSC"), a wholly owned subsidiary of BUSLLC which provides infrastructure support and services to affiliates.
-All eligible employees participate in the pension plans on a non-contributory basis, and are fully vested after five years of service.
-The Company makes contributions to the plans based upon the minimum funding standards under the Internal Revenue Code.
-Employees hired on or after September 22, 2008 are not eligible to participate in the plans.
-During the third quarter of 2012, the plans were frozen such that existing participants would not accrue any additional benefits.
+The Company provides pension benefits for eligible employees through participation in certain defined benefit pension plans (the "Plan") sponsored by Barclays Services Corporation ("BSC"), a wholly owned subsidiary of BGUS which provides infrastructure support and services to affiliates.
+All eligible employees participate in the Plan on a non-contributory basis, and are fully vested after five years of service.
+The Company makes contributions to the Plan based upon the minimum funding standards under the Internal Revenue Code.
+Employees hired on or after September 22, 2008 are not eligible to participate in the Plan.
+During the third quarter of 2012, the Plan was frozen such that existing participants would not accrue any additional benefits.
+The Plan is comprised of a funded US tax-qualified pension plan ("Barclays Pension Plan") and an unfunded non-qualified restoration pension plan ("Barclays Pension Restoration Plan").